mbouclas/mcrm-app/README.md

 * Foreach of the images with model `Product`, attach the image to the product list
 * Foreach of the images with model `ProductVariant`, attach the image to the product variant within the product list
 * Get all properties and values, will use them for lookups

+### ES
+* Create a new index
+* variants is nested and contains the id, title, price, thumb, color, sku, slug
+* color is a nested property on the root.
+Contains code, id, name, slug
+* categories is a nested property